hannahhellwig/feature-pages-for-volumental/README.md

 ###  ✅ How to complete this project

 Currently our customers are listed on a single page website.
 Once our customer portfolio grows we would like to create a feature pages for our biggest clients.
 Your assignment will be to create a stand alone web page dedicated to one of our customers.
+You group will work with **Fleet Feet.**

 The site should include the following:

-- Short brief about our customer and a link to their website
+* Short brief about our customer and a link to their website

-- Relevant pictures and videos (if available)
+* Relevant pictures and videos (if available)

 - The page should follow overall brand guidelines and feel of Volumental